[Last updated February 2014]

 - Higher taxes.

 In our view, in countries with highly indebted and deficit-prone governments the taxation of precious metals is going to go much higher.
 As well your ability to buy, move or sell will be curtailed.
-We believe it is simply a matter of time before we see much higher Capital Gains tax (CGT) and inheritance taxes, as well as imposition of domestic and international capital controls, and various special levies on precious metals in these countries.
+What’s inevitable may not be imminent.
+Nevertheless, we reckon it is simply a matter of time before we see much higher Capital Gains tax (CGT) and inheritance taxes, as well as imposition of domestic and international capital controls, and various special levies on precious metals in these countries.

 We expect these problems for physical precious metal investors will be particularly acute in the US and UK, but also within the eurozone and in other heavily indebted countries.